purepisces/Wenqing-Machine_Learning_Blog/Machine-Learning-System-Design/rental-search-ranking.md

 | **What are the cons of using ListingID embedding as features?**                                  | ListingIDs are limited with only millions of unique IDs, plus each listing has a limited number of bookings per year which might not be sufficient to train embedding. |
 | **Assuming there is a strong correlation between how long users spend on listings and the likelihood of booking, how would you redesign the network architecture?** | Train multiple output networks for two outputs: view_time and booking                                                                                         |
 | **How often do we need to retrain models?**                                                      | It depends, we need to have infrastructure in place to monitor the online metrics.
 When online metrics go down, we might want to trigger retraining the models. |

+> While there are millions of unique ListingIDs, each individual listing might only be booked a few times per year.
+This results in sparse data for each ListingID, making it challenging for the embedding to capture meaningful patterns.
+Sparse interactions mean the model has limited examples to learn the nuances of each ListingID's booking behavior.
+>
+> If we directly use view time as an input feature, we assume we already know how long a user will spend on the listing, which isn't the case in a real-time prediction scenario.

 ## 8. Summary